ModelInference/texada/README.md

     tar -zxvf spot-version.tar.gz

+Note that:
+- the `master` branch is compatible with SPOT 1.2.4-1.2.6, which is also dependent on BOOST.
+- the `spot-2.x` branch is compatible with SPOT versions 2.X.

 To integrate with Texada, the location of SPOT headers and library will need to be inputted to uservars.mk (see "Building the project" below), so make note of where it is being extracted.

-The version of Texada in the `master` branch is compatible with SPOT 1.2.4-1.2.6, which is also dependent on BOOST.
-The version of Texada in the `spot-2.x` branch is compatible wiSPOT versions 2.X.

 To install SPOT, navigate to the extracted SPOT folder and run these commands: